softwarefactory-project/sf-docs/docs/user/gerritbot_user.rst

       - master

 * submit and merge the config change.
-* the gerritbot will be updated once the config-update job succeed.
+* the gerritbot configuration will be updated with the automated post-merge run of **config-update**.